wellbeingyang/sast2023-crawler/README.md

 <https://ffmpeg.org/>

-The project needs your cookies from Bilibili to download particularly if you are a VIP and want to download videos only VIPs can watch.
+The project needs your cookies from Bilibili to download.
 Please add your cookies to the code here:

 `"Cookie": "Your cookies"`

 Cookies sometimes need to be updated.
-If you find the code unable to download VIP videos, please update coookies.
+If you find the code unable to download some videos, please update coookies.

 The code can be run only in terminal by using